 Measured outcomes: In 2020 and in 2021, the Coalition focused on implementing activities within the workplan, including providing support to local communities, engaging mills, improving traceability, and coordinating on deforestation monitoring.
-Project coverage refers to the total ha in the Siak and Pelalawan districts; PepsiCo currently supports 15 rural communities in these districts, where we now have funding and training for 7 village facilitators on the ground.
-To develop and implement a district wide TTP strategy, including a risk calibrated approach as relevant, 51 mills have been identified with 75% of TTP data collected.
-Finally, toward our effort to build capacity for NDPE compliance of the mills in the landscape, 96% of mills in the 2 districts have had some kind of engagement on sustainability and landscape.
-In 2021, the Coalition began mapping high priority areas of forest and peat, training 930 individuals on conservation activities, began a restoration pilot on five acres, engaged with 51 mills on sustainability while remaining in alignment with government and Pelalawan the Coalition's role in supporting the implementation of the district action plan for sustainable palm oil.
+Project coverage refers to the total ha in the Siak and Pelalawan districts; PepsiCo currently supports 28 rural communities in these districts, supporting 53 local social dialogue engagements in Siak and 49 in Pelalawan to facilitate discussion of labor unions, company regulations, and collective labor agreements in 2022.
+To develop and implement a district wide TTP strategy, including a risk calibrated approach as relevant, 53 mills (100%) have been engaged on the importance of and need for conservation, restoration, and rehabilitation.
+In 2022, the Coalition began mapping high priority areas of forest and peat, training 709 individuals on conservation activities, mapped more than 153,000 ha of priority areas for conservation, engaged with 53 mills on sustainability while remaining in alignment with government and Pelalawan the Coalition's role in supporting the implementation of the district action plan for sustainable palm oil.